Success Stories

 Michelle

-When Michelle came to stay at Florence Booth House it was obvious that she was in the midst of a severe mental health crisis.
+When Michelle came to stay at FBH it was obvious that she was in the midst of a severe mental health crisis.
 Over time, Michelle shared that she was a Registered Nurse and had worked very hard to lead teams of nurses through the 2003 SARS epidemic.
 She had been responsible for around-the-clock nursing coverage of several emergency clinics.
 Michelle was a brilliant woman, and very knowledgeable about the nursing field.

 Working long hours as a head nurse during the crisis was hectic and exhausting.
 When she went home after her shifts, she began noticing changes to her condo.
 It seemed as though people had begun breaking into her condo and moving her belongings.
 This happened so frequently that Michelle felt she had to move.
 But even when she moved, the situation continued.